 Our second day started very slowly.
-Even though we wanted to get up at eight, to have an early dinner and then a slow stroll on the local flea market, we didn’t.
+Even though we wanted to get up at eight, to have an early breakfast and then a slow stroll on the local flea market, we didn’t.
 We woke up pretty late, so by the time we arrived ZAZZA, a coffee roastery, it was already quite late.
 I love to go to local coffee roasteries in new places, because then you know the coffee will definitely be good.
 I’ve written about ZAZZA before in this post about Berlin.

 Brunch at Viasko